charlierobin/expression-evaluation-in-xojo-the-one-that-will-be-thrown-away/README.md

 The app intended for experimentation and then throwing away…

 > In most projects, the first system built is barely usable… Hence plan to throw one away; you will, anyhow.
 > Fred Brooks, The Mythical Man-Month (https://en.wikipedia.org/wiki/The_Mythical_Man-Month)

 (Or … Publish and be damned.)

 I'm working on some apps which need to be able to tokenise, parse and evaluate Excel-type formulas/expressions.

-This was my first pass at the problem.
+This was my first take on the problem.
 Hence there's plenty that will likely change, and plenty of TODOs scattered everywhere…

 ## tokenisation